Dear Admitted Student:

-To help you make an informed decision about which school to attend, we invite you to our Info Session for Admitted Transfer Students on Friday, May 4, 12-1:30 pm, hosted by advisers and current undergraduates in the College of Chemistry.
-Lunch will be provided.
+To help you make an informed decision about which school to attend, we invite you to our Info Session for Admitted Transfer Students on Friday, May 10, 1:30-3 pm, hosted by advisers and current undergraduates in the College of Chemistry.

 UC Berkeley, and especially the College of Chemistry, enjoy a worldwide reputation for scholarship and research, with strong and rigorous undergraduate programs.
 Our students engage in research with the world's leading scientists and engineers.
 Our graduate programs continue to receive top rankings by the National Research Council and U.S. News and World Report.